HemaZ/HemaZ.github.io/_tabs/cv.md

 toc: true
 ---

-Hello, My name is Ibrahim Essam.A software Engineer with a demonstrated history of working in the automotive and Robotics industry.
-Skilled in ROS, C++, Python, and Computer Vision.
+Hello, my name is Ibrahim Essam, a software engineer with experience working in the automotive and robotics industries.
+I am skilled in ROS, C++, Python, and computer vision.

 ## Experience